G. B. (George Bruce) Malleson

 About the author

-Born on May 8, 1825, at Wimbledon, George Bruce Malleson was educated at Winchester and entered the Bengal Infantry in 1842.
-He served in India and took part in the Second Burmese War before later retiring from active military service and devoting himself increasingly to writing.
+Born at Wimbledon on May 8, 1825, George Bruce Malleson was educated at Winchester and entered the Bengal Infantry in the early 1840s.
+He served in India, including during the Second Burmese War, and later held civil appointments before retiring from service.